chzh9311/hands_notes/Summaries/2023Papers.md

 # Synthesis
 ## Motion Synthesis
 * [[Affordance Diffusion (Ye et al., 2023)]]
+	* CL: Generate hand based on image input
+	* SLN: A C2F process
+		* Where to interact
+		* How to interact
 * [[CAMS (Zheng, Zheng and Fang, 2023)]]
+	* A standard representation for HO generation, suitable for articulated objects.
 * [[HO-NeRF]]
+	* CL: Hard to do NVS only with sparse views
+	* SLN
+		* fit to predefined hand model
+		* encourage contact
 ## Rendering
 * [[RelightableHands (Iwase et al., 2023)]]
 * [[LiveHand (Mundra et al., 2023)]]